Right Column

 (3) Aides providing non-client related tasks.

-(e) The supervising occupational therapist shall determine that the occupational therapy assistant or limited permit holder possesses a current certificate or permit to practice occupational therapy prior to allowing the person to provide occupational therapy services.
+(e) The supervising occupational therapist shall determine that the occupational therapy practitioner possesses a current license or permit to practice occupational therapy prior to allowing the person to provide occupational therapy services.

 Note: Authority cited: Sections 2570.13 and 2570.20, Business and Professions Code.
 Reference: Sections 2570.2, 2570.3, 2570.4, 2570.5, 2570.6, and 2570.13, Business and Professions Code.